Abstract of Thesis Presented to the Master Program of the Chi Institute

 People ask me, does my animal need rehab ?
 Well in a way yes, all animals need a baseline amount of exercise and a healthy diet, just like people to stay healthy well into their golden years.
 Many diseases are caused by a sedentary lifestyle, obesity, diabetes, tendon injuries because they lack the muscle to protect themselves in a stumble, even general stiffness or a poor gait.
 Did your older horse go from an 8 mover to a 6 ?
 Does your old lab not want to jump in the truck anymore ?
 Maybe its not just that he is old.
 Maybe he needs some help to keep his joints moving and muscles firing so you can keep enjoying the company of your best pal.

-Most athletes , including animal athletes, are constantly dealing with bio-mechanical stressors that may create wear and tear on our spine, muscles, tendons, ligaments, and joint.
-These repetitive micro traumas may increase our susceptibility to injury.
+Most athletes , including animal athletes, are constantly dealing with bio-mechanical stressors to our spine, muscles, tendons, ligaments, and joints.
+In some cases this may increase our susceptibility to injury.
 Chiropractic care and Acupuncture may help to dramatically improve performance, improve health and decrease the likelihood for injury.

 Based on hundreds of years of combined existence, Chiropractic Care and Acupuncture are still maintained as two of the largest drug-less and non-surgical healing professions in the world!!
 Chiropractic and Acupuncture’s holistic approach to health and wellness is centered around the body's ability to self restore and heal.
 The practice of Chiropractic and Acupuncture focuses on the relationship between the structure and the function of the body and how that relationship affects health.